 In the short term, it might seem like a good idea to take a vacation, but that act of comparison will quickly lead to jealousy and eventually, I’ll be miserable because I didn’t do what I knew was right for my family.

-Beyond jealousy and of the biggest issues with comparison is that it eliminates the joy that we have ourselves and other people when we or they succeed.
+Beyond jealousy one of the biggest issues with comparison is that it robs us of the joy that we should feel for ourselves and others when we achieve success.

 When is Comparison a Good Thing?

-A few months ago, I begin sharing our financial journey specifics on this blog and on Instagram.
+Several years ago, I begin sharing our financial journey specifics on the Lemon Blessings’ blog and on Instagram.
 It would be easy for folks to take that and believe that I’m asking you to compare yourself to me.
 That’s exactly the opposite of my intention.

 I don’t share my details with the intention that you’ll see me as better than you, or you as better than me, but rather, I do it as a way for you to see how Justin and I make specific situations work within our budget.